NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

     merging `haskell-updates` into `master`, `master` should occasionally be merged into the `haskell-updates` branch.

-    This is especially important after `staging` is merged into `master`, since there is a high chance that this will cause all the Haskell packages to rebuild.
+    This is especially important after `staging-next` is merged into `master`, since there is a high chance that this will cause all the Haskell packages to rebuild.